eculler/landslide_hydromet/landslide_hydromet_paper.md

 ## Identify storm events

-* Discrete storm events: a storm is continuous separated by no more than 24 hours of below-threshold precipitation
+* A storm is continuous separated by no more than 24 hours of below-threshold precipitation
+* For the purposes of calculating frequency, the maximum precipitation period for each applicable NOAA atlas duration was identified.
+For example, to find the 5-hour storm return period, the 5-hour precipitation total within the landslide-triggering storm was used.
+Where a single frequency value was required

 ## Precipitation  comparison for all storms